lldelisle/baredSC/docs/content/outputs.rst

 name_posterior_andco.extension (1d only)
 """"""""""""""""""""""""""""""""""""""""

 Showing the mean pdf, the median pdf, the density from raw counts normalized, the average of the posterior density from all cells,  the density and a histogram using only the average value of the posterior distribution of each cell and the posterior density approximating the pdf of each cell by a Gaussian using values in the "posterior_per_cell.txt" file.

+name_means.txt.gz (1d only)
+"""""""""""""""""""""""""""

+Each line correspond to the value of the mean expression evaluated at each sample of the MCMC.

 name_median.extension (2d only)
 """""""""""""""""""""""""""""""